sdwebui-extensions/ComfyUI_InstantIR_Wrapper/README.md

 # ComfyUI_InstantIR
-You can InstantIR to upsacel image in ComfyUI ，[InstantIR](https://github.com/instantX-research/InstantIR):Blind Image Restoration with Instant Generative Reference
+You can InstantIR to Fix blurry photos in ComfyUI ，[InstantIR](https://github.com/instantX-research/InstantIR):Blind Image Restoration with Instant Generative Reference

 ----